d0r1h/assignment/README.md

 ### Speeding data loading using `Pandas`

-As the size of the data is on the disk and sample size is more than 13 million, It gonna take a time to load into memory and also consume a lot of memoery size.
+As the size of the data is 1.3 GB on the disk and sample size is more than 13 million, It gonna take a time to load into memory and also consume a lot of memoery size.
 So to save memory size and speeding up the data loading run the following code.

 ```python
 data = pd.read_csv("/content/test/2022_02_08-02_30_31_AM.csv", nrows=5)  #load only first 5 rows